The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

   * Unveilled Gibbet
 * Gibbet

-Special thanks to Moth Kira and Jackal for the infographs!
+Special thanks to Moth, Kira, and Jackal for the infographs!